“Oh my god you’re going to Egypt?!” “You’re travelling through India?

 Before even leaving for Puerto Vallarta, we knew we would be doing some hitchhiking:

-3. Because we knew we wanted to get out of Puerto Vallarta asap, and start adventuring!
+- We knew we wanted to get out of Puerto Vallarta as soon as possible and start adventuring!

-Cody and I had spent 2 glorious nights at Cabanas El Cielito, in Cabo Corrientes, a very secluded cape on the Pacific coast of the Mexican state of Jalisco.
-We hopped on a local bus from Puerto Vallarta and made our way to Tuito, then from Tuito we took an hour taxi ride to Cabo Corrientes.
-There is no other way of getting there, or back; unless you hail a taxi, or hitchike, and that’s what we did!
+Cody and I had spent two glorious nights at Cabanas El Cielito, in Cabo Corrientes, a very secluded cape on the Pacific coast of the Mexican state of Jalisco.
+We hopped on a local bus from Puerto Vallarta and made our way to Tuito, then from Tuito we took an hour-long taxi ride to Cabo Corrientes.
+There is no other way of getting there or back unless you hail a taxi or hitchhike, and that’s what we did!